McCoy1701/McCoy1701.github.io/README.md

 # Embedded Software Portfolio

-This is brief overview of some embedded hardware/software projects I have developed over the past few years.
-The purpose of this site is to showcase my technical skills as both a competent programmer and engineer.
+An overview of some embedded hardware/software projects I have developed over the past few years.
+The purpose of this site is to showcase my technical skills and passion for electronics.

 ### My Skills

-- Over 2 years of experience in C programming, and GDB debugger.
+- Over 2 years of experience programming in C, and using GDB.
-- More than 3 years of experience in Python programming.
+- More than 3 years of experience programming in Python.
-- 2+ years of experience in KiCad Circuit Design.
+- 2+ years of experience with KiCad Circuit Design.
 - 5+ years working with AutoDesk software, including AutoCad, Fusion 360, Inventor, and Eagle.
 - 10+ years of hands-on soldering, including through-hole, surface mount, and hot air soldering techniques.
 - 2 years of experience working with Linux.